oveddan/posenet-as-a-service/README.md

     yarn start

 You can then open a browser window and start estimating poses, by going to http://localhost:1234; the poses wiil be sent from the client to the node server via websocket, and the server will broadcast that to the rest of the clients.
+The server sends and receives messages on port 8080.

 In TouchDesigner, a WebSocketDAT can be used to receive poses.
+Make sure the it is connecting to host: localhost and port: 8080